olivermrose/gladdbot/README.md

 ### Twitch Account

-> [!WARNING]
+> [!TIP]
-> I would recommended you use a separate Twitch account to run this; however, if you *do* want to user yours, then the steps are the same.
+> I would recommended a separate Twitch account to run this; however, if you *do* want to use yours, then the steps are the same.

 1. Go to the [Twitch Developer Console](https://dev.twitch.tv/console)
    1. If you have an existing application: